jina-ai/jina/docs/chapters/remote/run-remote-pod-console.md

-# Using a Remote Jina Pod via Console
+# Creating a Remote Jina Pod from Console

 This tutorial guides you to run a Jina Pod remotely and communicate with it via console.